 About the seller

-Hello and thank you for visiting my site.
+Hello and thank you for visiting G'z Fort.

-My name is 'G,' also known as foxmask—welcome to my fort!
-I am half Caucasian and half Japanese, with a dash of the mischievous and clever spirit of the Kitsune fox woven into my personality.
-I'm a proud father of two daughters, happily married, and currently living in Japan.
+My name is G, also known as foxmask — welcome to my fort!
+I’m half Caucasian and half Japanese, with a bit of that mischievous Kitsune fox spirit mixed into my personality.
+I’m a proud father of two daughters, happily married, and currently living in Japan.

-Since childhood, I've been passionately collecting and investing in anime and gaming trading cards, figures, and related Japanese collectibles.
+Since childhood, I’ve been passionately collecting and investing in anime and gaming trading cards, figures, and other Japanese collectibles.
+What started with Dragon Ball Carddass from the local toy shop eventually led me to Pokémon, and that excitement has never left me.
 Interested to hear more about my collecting journey, favorite cards, and why it holds such magic for me? → Read My Full Story

-This website is dedicated to showcasing my Pokémon card collection, all professionally graded by TAG.
-(And for every card that finds a new home, I like to infuse it with a sprinkle of Kitsune luck, a bit of enlightened energy before it heads off to its next adventure.
-Just kidding!)
+This website is dedicated to showcasing my personal Pokémon card collection, all professionally graded by TAG.
+For every card that finds a new home, I like to imagine I’m sending it off with a little sprinkle of Kitsune luck.

-I look forward to gradually expanding the site and creating a welcoming space filled with items that spark your interest.
-Please feel free to reach out with questions, comments, or even to share your own collection stories anytime.
+I look forward to gradually expanding the site and building a warm, welcoming space for collectors.
+Please feel free to reach out anytime with questions, comments, or even to share your own collection stories.

 WhY TAG?